tpoisot/ms_spegen_cooc/results.md

-Figure 2 presents the distributions of specificity, connectance, nestedness, and modularity in networks that are either more or less functionally diverse than expected under the assumptions of null model II (using the outcomes of model I yields the same qualitative results).
+Figure 2 presents the distributions of specificity, connectance, nestedness, and modularity in networks that are either more or less functionally diverse than expected under the assumptions of null model II (using the outcomes of model I yields the same qualitative results; see Table 1).
 Regardless of the baseline differences between types of network for each of the metrics considered, higher diversity responded in a consistent way to variation in the other metrics.
 Networks with higher average specificity tended to have